danpacho/next-your-home/README.md

 -   📌 `Light`/`Dark` mode full support
 -   📌 Intergrate Profile with full feature of `mdx`
 -   📌 Table of content on `desktop`/`mobile` (optional on mobile)
--   📌 Automatic paginated posts
+-   📌 Automatic pagination
 -   📌 Support `sitemap`, `rss` generation on build
 -   📌 Math `katex` support (optional)
+-   📌 Specific `error` informations about blog posts
 -   etc...

 # How can I start?